Business succession planning in 6 steps

 There are many business exit strategies (PDF), including a traditional sale or a gift.
 Who buys your business (and if you’re related to them) may influence whether you sell, gift, or maybe try a combination of the two.

 But Chuck also structured the sale this way to help ensure Bell Brothers maintains its cashflow.
-The company is his legacy, and he wants to provide his son the business stability to succeed.
+The company is his legacy, and he wanted to provide his son the business stability to succeed.
 The incremental payments also help Chuck spread out the capital gains taxes.

 6. Personnel: Consider key employees who will help power the company’s future.